-Master Gardener Spring Class to begin March 17th
+Master Gardener Spring Class to begin March 17

 You are eligible for the class if you have some knowledge or experience in gardening and want to learn and provide research based horticulture information to the public.
 The Master Gardener class is a basic horticulture class.
-Those who take the class are required to volunteer thirty hours during the next year in various community volunteer activities related to gardening.
+Those who take the class are required to volunteer 30 hours during the next year in various community volunteer activities related to gardening.

-To print an application click here: Master Gardener Application (PDF)
+Print an application: Master Gardener Application (PDF)

 Help protect Hinkson Creek